Skip to content

 Settings Tab

-The Settings tab is where you manage your fal.ai API key, verify your connection, and control what data is stored locally.
+The Settings tab is where you manage your fal.ai API key, verify your connection, send feedback, and control what data is stored locally.

 Paste your fal.ai API key into the key field.
 The key is validated immediately — you do not need to click a separate “test” button.